dhillonsahil/HosptialManagement/README.md

 # HosptialManagement

-This is a Project of Hospital Management
+This is a Project of Hospital Management created using Pw skills lab and IntelliIdea

 # Features
 1. User Login